 STAGE 1: Patients are randomized to 1 of 2 arms.

 ARM II: Patients receive direct clinic outreach to communicate readiness of cervical cancer results.
-The pathology team contacts the referring clinic where the patient had the diagnostic procedure to communicate cervical cancer positive results and provide a scheduled appointment at the multidisciplinary team treatment clinic and the patient is also notified directly by the pathology team.
+The pathology team contacts the referring clinic where the patient had the diagnostic procedure to communicate cervical cancer positive results and provide a scheduled appointment at the multidisciplinary team treatment clinic or NRH oncology and the patient is also notified directly by the pathology team.

 ARM III: Patients receive a nudge consisting of messaging via text message and/or voice calls within 1 week of randomization and patients will be asked to confirm receipt.